yurigabrielss/dotfiles/README.md

-# Dotfiles — Arch Linux + Hyprland + Stow
+# Dotfiles — Arch Linux + Hyprland + GNU Stow

-This repository contains my personal configuration files (dotfiles) for my Arch Linux environment running Hyprland — my first full ricing setup.
+This repository contains my configuration files (dotfiles) for an Arch Linux environment running Hyprland.
-All configuration management is handled using **GNU Stow**, allowing me to replicate this setup on any machine with just a few commands.
+All configuration management is handled using **GNU Stow**, making the setup fully reproducible across machines with minimal effort.

-This repository is not actively maintained.
-Use with caution!
-Make a backup of your current setup before trying this out.
+> **Note:** This repository is not actively maintained.
+Use at your own discretion and always back up your existing configuration before applying these dotfiles.

+---

 ## Technologies & Tools